newspeaklanguage/newspeak/README.md

 #   Copies all built files to the Newspeak HTTPs server directory
 #   specified in the first argument.
 #   By 'All built files' we mean all '.vfuel' files built by 'build.sh',
-#   and miscelaneous js and html files supporting the website.
+#   and miscellaneous js and html files supporting the website.
 #
 # Arguments:
 #